fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/aws-sqs.md

 ---

 This tutorial will demonstrate how to use a AWS SQS trigger to invoke a function.
-We'll assume you have Fission and Kubernetes installed with AWS SQS Queue integration installed.
+We'll assume you have Fission and Kubernetes installed.
 If not, please head over to the [install guide]({{% ref "../../installation/_index.en.md" %}}).

 You will also need AWS SQS setup which is reachable from the Fission Kubernetes cluster.

 ## Installation

 If you want to setup SQS on the Kubernetes cluster, you can use the [information here](https://github.com/localstack/localstack) or you can create queue using your aws account [docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-setting-up.html).

+Also note that, if you are using localstack then it is only good for testing and dev environments and not for production usage.

 ## Overview